Vitamin D Benefits, Types, Sources, Supplements & Dose

-The benefits of vitamin D include healthy bones, teeth, muscles and a properly functioning immune system.
-Sources include sunlight, food and supplements.
-Signs of Vitamin D deficiency include bone pain, muscle weakness, fatigue and a depressed mood.
+Vitamin D is the sunshine vitamin.
+The benefits of vitamin D include healthy bones, teeth, muscles, and a properly functioning immune system.
+Sources include sunlight, food, and vitamin D supplements.
+Signs of Vitamin D deficiency include bone pain, muscle weakness, fatigue, and a depressed mood.

 What is Vitamin D?